drmichaeldouglass/MedBlend/README.md

 - **Load DICOM Structures** imports a radiotherapy DICOM structure set.
 Each ROI is rasterised onto the referenced CT grid and imported as its own volume object, cropped to the bounding box of that structure so a single ROI does not carry the whole CT grid.
 Each structure gets its own copy of the structure material, tinted with the `ROIDisplayColor` from the planning system, so the ROIs are distinguishable as soon as they are imported.

-- **Load Proton Plan** imports a DICOM RT Ion plan and displays proton spot positions as spheres with radius proportional to relative spot weight.
+- **Load Proton Plan** imports proton scanning beams from a DICOM RT Ion plan and displays spot positions as spheres with radius proportional to relative spot weight.
+Non-proton ion beams are skipped.
+Static energy layers that share one geometry are combined into one Blender object, while stepped or arc segments with different gantry, couch, or isocentre geometry are kept in separate objects.
+If geometry changes during an irradiation segment, DICOM does not specify each spot's intermediate geometry, so MedBlend places that segment at its starting control point and reports a warning.

 ## How to add Materials to the CT and dose volumes